 - You do not pay tax on investment earnings

 - Indexed annuities can protect you from the rising costs of living

 - The term (duration of the annuity policy) can be selected by the individual investor at the outset.
 Fixed term annuities are generally available for terms of between 1 and 50 years, whilst the term of a lifetime annuity is the rest of the investor´s life – no matter how long they live

 - Residual Capital Value (RCV) - in some cases a lump sum or "Residual Capital Value" may be returned to you at the end of the contract

-- Some annuities let you nominate a loved one or dependent as a "reversionary beneficiary".
+- Some annuities allow you nominate a loved one or dependent as a "reversionary beneficiary".
 This means that they will receive some level of income if you die

 - You can choose a fixed term guarantee period, where some money will be paid to your estate if you die during that time